- SUBMISSION POLICY,

 Trinity College Dublin Library Permalink

-All authors, reviewers and editors must declare any conflicting interests related to the submitted article.
-Reviewers are asked to declare their competing interests when they are returning their report on an article.
-If an editor has a conflicting interest which could prevent them from making an unbiased decision on a manuscript then the editorial office will send the manuscript to an alternative editor for assessment.
+All authors and editorial team must declare any conflicting interests related to the submitted article.
+If anyone in the editorial team has a conflicting interest which could prevent him/her from making an unbiased decision on a manuscript then the editorial office will not include such member for assessment.